The Rise Of Carbon Fiber Running Shoes: Should You Get Some?

 Do Carbon Fiber Running Shoes Make You Faster?

-An article in Sports Medicine from January 2021 noted that at that time, every single womenโ€™s and menโ€™s world record from 5 km to the marathon had been broken since the introduction of carbon fiber running shoes in 2016 by athletes wearing running shoes with carbon fiber plates.
+An article in Sports Medicine from January 2021 noted that at that time, every single women’s and men’s world record from 5 km to the marathon had been broken since the introduction of carbon fiber running shoes in 2016 by athletes wearing running shoes with plates.2Muniz-Pardos, B., Sutehall, S., Angeloudis, K., Guppy, F. M., Bosch, A., & Pitsiladis, Y. (2021).
+Recent Improvements in Marathon Run Times Are Likely Technological, Not Physiological.
+Sports Medicine51(3), 371–378. https://doi.org/10.1007/s40279-020-01420-7

-Although this may not still be true a year and a half later, the authors argue that these incremental performance improvements are indeed a product of the technological advancement in running shoe technologyโ€”namely the carbon fiber platesโ€”rather than due to actual physiological gains from changes in training methodology.ย
+The authors argue that these incremental performance improvements are indeed a product of technological advances in running shoe technology—namely, carbon fiber plates—rather than of actual physiological gains from changes in training methodology.

-For example, the Nike Vaporfly was found to increase running economy by more than 4%.ย
+For example, the Nike Vaporfly was found to increase running economy by more than 4%.

 A pair of pink carbon fiber running shoes.

-Even independent studies have confirmed that this rather seminal carbon fiber running shoe indeed improves running economy by 3-4.2% over standard track spikes, depending on the particular head-to-head shoe comparison.
+Even independent studies have confirmed that this seminal carbon fiber running shoe improves running economy by 3-4.2% over standard track spikes, depending on the specific head-to-head comparison.3Barnes, K. R., & Kilding, A. E. (2018).
+A Randomized Crossover Study Investigating the Running Economy of Highly-Trained Male and Female Distance Runners in Marathon Racing Shoes versus Track Spikes.
+Sports Medicine49(2), 331–342. https://doi.org/10.1007/s40279-018-1012-3

 For example, the Nike Vaporfly improved running economy by 4.2 % compared with the Adidas Adizero Adios 3, and still by 2.9% when matched in weight with the Adidas Adizero Adios 3.

-Practically, this improvement is said to correspond to at least a 2% improvement in performance time
+Practically, this improvement is said to correspond to at least a 2% improvement in performance time.5Guinness, J., Bhattacharya, D., Chen, J., Chen, M., & Loh, A. (2020).
+An Observational Study of the Effect of Nike Vaporfly Shoes on Marathon Performance.
+ArXiv:2002.06105 [Stat]. https://arxiv.org/abs/2002.06105

 While this may not sound like much, it can actually be pretty significant.

 Running Level has data for the average race finish times across all ages and genders for different distances.
-If we take those times and then apply a 2% improvement in finish time reflected by theoretically wearing carbon fiber running shoes, we see the following changes:
+If we take those times and then apply a 2% improvement in finish time, reflected by theoretically wearing carbon fiber running shoes, we see the following changes:

 DistanceAverage Finish TimeTime Savings With 2% ImprovementFinish Time With a 2% Improvement